madajaju/edgemere/docs/edgemere/diml/ddf/models/dataflowinstance/index.md

 ## Attributes

-* name:string - Name of the Data Flow Instance
+* name:string - Name of the Data AWorkFlow Instance

 ## Associations